open-design-kit/opendesignkit/_methods/human-spectrogram.md

 ## How To:

-1. **Introduce participants to the space** - Explain that the room (or Trello board) is a fluid, interactive space.
+1. **Introduce participants to the space** - Explain that the Trello board is a fluid, interactive space.
 It's like a thermometer or spectrogram.
 Say that you will be making some intentionally controversial statements.
-On one side is where people should stand (put their name) if they strongly agree and the other is they strongly disagree.
-If they are feeling middle ground - stand in the middle of the room.
+On one column is where people should put their name if they strongly agree and the other is if they strongly disagree.
+If they are feeling middle ground - place your name in the middle of the board.
+This entire activity will be done in trello, while participants join in on either a call (via a tool such as google hangouts or appear.in) or a text based channel (via a tool such as Slack or IRC).

 2. **Say intentional controversial statement** - Here are 3 prepared statements.
 You might only get through one - and that's totally fine.
 The goal is to get people to loosen up and start to feel comfortable talking about design.

-    * I do design at [x]
-    * I need to know how to design
-    * I understand what design is at [x]
+Here are some icebreaker questions to get the conversation started:

+* New York has the best pizza
+* Horror is the best movie genre.
+* Dogs are better than cats.
+* Bigfoot and Yetis are the same thing.
+* The Ewoks are the best part of the Star Wars Franchise.

-3. **Get movin!** Participants should move to the part of the room or board to express where they stand.
+3. **Get movin’!** Participants should move to the part of the board to express where they stand.

-4. **Facilitate conversation** - when you say your statement you should have a pencil or pen in your hand.
-At this point participants should be spread out over the room.
-Walk over to a participant who is on one of the strongly agree/disagree sides and hand them "talking stick"(pencil in person - but remote should just call out the participant).
-Ask them to say why they are standing (placed) where they are.
-After they finish, ask who disagrees with them (on the other side of the room/board) - have that person explain why.
-When people talk you might expect some movement or change of peoples place in the room or the document.
+4. **Facilitate conversation**  At this point participants should be spread out over the Trello board.
+Ask a participant who is on one of the strongly agree/disagree sides and ask them to say why they are placed where they are.
+After they finish, ask who disagrees with them (on the other side of the board) - have that person explain why.
+When people talk you might expect some movement or change of a participant’s place in the document.
 Note that movement and ask people what prompted them to move.

 5. **Repeat**

     ![human spectrogram image](/img/methods/design-o-meter.jpg)

 ---